BenJoyenConseil/bluckdb/README.md

 Actual public methods :

 * put : append the record at the offset given by `Page.use()` value
-* get : read in an inverted way, starting from the end and iterating until the key is found, or the beginning
+* get : read in reverse way, starting from the end and iterating until the key is found, or the beginning

 This design allows updating values for a given key without doing lookup before inserting (put is O(1) if the Page is not full).
 When the Page is full, the `Directory.split()` method skips the old values of the same key and re-insert just the latest